History of Ilhan Omar in Timeline

 Ilhan Omar

-Ilhan Omar is a prominent American politician currently serving as the U.S. Representative for Minnesota's 5th congressional district since 2019.
+Ilhan Omar is a U.S. Representative for Minnesota's 5th congressional district, serving since 2019.
 A member of the Democratic Party, she previously served in the Minnesota House of Representatives from 2017 to 2019.
-Her election to Congress marked a significant moment as she became one of the first Somali-American members of Congress.
 Her district encompasses Minneapolis and its inner suburbs.
-She is known for her progressive political views and advocacy on issues such as affordable housing, climate change, and social justice.
+As a politician, she is known for her progressive stances and activism.
+She is one of the first Somali-American members of Congress, contributing to the diversity of representation in the United States government.

 1963: DFL Held District

-Since 1963, the DFL has held Minnesota's 5th congressional district without interruption.
+Since 1963, the DFL held the 5th district of Minnesota without interruption.

 1977: Ogaden War

-In 1977, Ilhan Omar's father, Nur Omar Mohamed, served with distinction as a colonel in the Somali army in the Ogaden War between Somalia and Ethiopia.
+In 1977, Ilhan Omar's father, Nur Omar Mohamed, served with distinction as a colonel in the Somali army during the Ogaden War between Somalia and Ethiopia.

-On October 4, 1982, Ilhan Abdullahi Omar was born.
-She is now an American politician.
+On October 4, 1982, Ilhan Abdullahi Omar was born in Mogadishu, Somalia.

 Others born on this day/year

-In February 2019, while questioning Elliott Abrams' appointment, Omar mentioned his two 1991 misdemeanor convictions for withholding information from Congress about the Iran-Contra affair.
+In 1991, Elliott Abrams was convicted for withholding information from Congress about the Iran–Contra affair.

-In 1995, Ilhan Omar's family secured asylum in the U.S. and arrived in New York.
+In 1995, Ilhan Omar's family secured asylum in the U.S. and arrived in New York, later settling in Minneapolis.

 In 2000, at the age of 17, Ilhan Omar became a U.S. citizen.